|Levisto||Leandro||Landgraf I||Ladykiller xx|

 Levisonn was presented in youngster classes (jumping) as a 5- and 6-year-old and achieved several victories and placements.
-He was competing in 1.40 m classes before he retired due to an injury.
-Levisonn is now at stud only.
+He showed his talent in classes up to 1.40 m.

 His sire Levisto is deemed to be the international figurehead of the Studbook Zangersheide (Belgium).
-In 2008 and 2009, he was "Sire of the World" and winner of plenty international Grand Prixs while being ridden by Judy-Ann Melchior.
+In 2008 and 2009, he was "Sire of the World" and winner of plenty international Grands Prix while being ridden by Judy-Ann Melchior.

-Levisto’s dam, Hirtin (alias Chica Bay), was also an internationally successful show jumper and is the sister of Clinton I and II.
+Levisto’s dam, Hirtin (aka Chica Bay), was also an internationally successful show jumper and is the sister of Clinton I and II.

 Dam sire Lennon was a stallion of the Holstein Association.
-Although he was used for breeding for only a very short time, he produced several jumping horses successful up to 1.50 m.
+Although he was used for breeding for a very short time only, he produced several jumping horses successful up to 1.50 m.

 Levisonn is, like Lordanos, out of the Holstein dam line 776, which is known for extraordinary inheritance of performance.
 It is the most successful Holstein dam line in the world.

-Oldenburg, Oldenburg-International, Hanover, Mecklenburg-Western Pomerania, southern German associations, almost all other breeding associations on demand
+Oldenburg, Oldenburg-International, Hanover, Mecklenburg-Western Pomerania, Finland, southern German associations, almost all other breeding associations on demand

 Levisonn descends great rideability, a very good type, best movements and long legs.